 Fluent readers should already have an understanding of self-monitoring for comprehension as well as retelling and asking and answering questions based on key details.
 With that in mind, the majority of your focused instructional time with Fluent readers should be spent on higher-level strategies.
 Teach these students new strategies such as identifying the central message, analyzing characters and their traits, making inferences or summarizing.

 Remember: Fluent readers are capable of metacognition, or “thinking about thinking.”
-Becoming aware of their own thought processes will help your students learn to monitor for meaning and use the strategies they’ve learned to tackle difficult passages of text.
+Becoming aware of their own thought processes will help your students learn to monitor for meaning and use the strategies they’ve learned.
+Consequently, they’ll be better prepared to tackle difficult passages of text.
 Deep discussion is key with these readers.
 As they become more familiar with text structure and begin to use the higher-level comprehension skills you’re teaching, these students will become contextual readers.
 As they learn to read for meaning, they’ll soon discover they are reading to learn.

 Systems of Strategic Actions